Idaho Central Credit Union Arena: Opening

 The arena opened in autumn 2021 with a ribbon-cutting ceremony on October 8; its first event was on November 5, a concert by alternative rock band Third Eye Blind during the university's family weekend.

-The first official basketball game at the arena was on November 9, a 95–46 victory over Lewis-Clark College by the Vandals women's team.
+The first official basketball game at the arena was on November 9, a 95–46 victory over Lewis–Clark State by the women's team.
 The men's team played their first official game at the arena the next day, an 89–95 overtime loss to Long Beach State.

 Facilities

-Aside from the main floor, the arena contains a practice court behind the main bleachers that players can access at any time, as well as training facilities.
-The arena also holds offices for the coaching staff, meeting rooms, and a club room.
+Perpendicular to the nearby Kibbie Dome's football field, the arena's basketball court runs north-south, with the main entrance on the west side.
+Behind the main bleachers on the east side is a practice court, parallel to the main court, that players can access at any time, as well as training facilities.
+The venue also includes offices for the coaching staff, meeting rooms, and a club room.